Accessing data in Amazon S3

 Step 4: Sync the contents

-Use sync if you would like to copy only files that have are new or updated.
+Use sync if you would like to copy only files that are new or updated.
 Please visit AWS CLI ↗ for more information.

 aws s3 sync <Bobsled URL> s3://<your bucket or path>